-Australians deserve and need a Charter that acts as a framework for decisions taken by our elected representatives, businesses and all people whose actions affect large numbers of Australians.
+Australians deserve and need a Charter that acts as a framework for decisions taken by our elected representatives, corporations and all people whose decisions affect large numbers of Australians.

-Acknowledgment, support, protection and promotion of the original culture that developed in Australia over tens of thousands of years along with a formal treaty, much like New Zealand's Waitangi Treaty.
+Acknowledgment, support, protection and promotion of the original culture that developed in Australia over tens of thousands of years along with a formal treaty, modeled on New Zealand's Waitangi Treaty.

 Our environment must sustain and be sustainable.
 No person or group or organizational entity is entitled to approve or engage in activities that harm our increasingly fragile environment.

-Medical, dental and mental health services are available to all Australians.
+Medical, dental and mental health services must be available to all Australians.

 Children are protected, loved and given equal opportunities.

-For those people who enter politics there is a simple test: the decisions you take are transparent and always to support the Charter for Australia.
+For those people who enter politics there is a simple test: the decisions you take are transparent and always made to reinforce the Charter for Australia.
 Failure to declare conflicts of interest result in being banned from involvement in politics.
 All spending over $5,000 must be recorded and the records openly available for review by Australian citizens.

 An fundamental right for every Australian.

 Corruption is regarded as a cancer and is not tolerated.
 Corruption includes undeclared conflicts-of-interest.

 Exploitation of Australia's finite mineral resources must be on the basis of a substantial monetary contribution being made to Government revenue that is held in trust for future generations.
 Extraction of resources cannot be approved where the extraction or post-extraction processing causes environmental harm.